Goretti Marroquin

 Goal

-Enhancing content structure to prioritize clarity and scannability
+- Enhancing content structure to prioritize clarity and readability

 Design Process